ivch/go15/README.md

 # 15 puzzle
-Golang implementation of 15 puzzle with simple command line interface Made as test task for the interview
+Golang implementation of 15 puzzle with simple command line interface<br/>
+Made as test task for the interview

 ## Godep